A 3-day exploration of picturesque Pomfret and Woodstock

 > Unique artisan shops in South Woodstock

-> Wine Tasting at two wineries
+> Optional wine tasting at two wineries

 > Nearby antiquing in Putnam, CT